yingchenxing/Twilio_based_VT_dining_hall_real-time_notification/README.md

 In this contest, I learned how to use multithreading on Android side and server side.
 Also, I learned how to use api for SMS.

 ## What's next for Twilio＿based_VT_dining_hall_real-time_notification
+Our current system only supports sending SMS to each mobile number once per day.
+So our next step is to make our system capable of sending SMS to a mobile number multiple times a day at different times.
+And let users set different SMS sending time for different days from Monday to Sunday.
+In fact, the system's restful api is now fully capable of meeting these functions.
+It's just that these tasks are difficult to complete in 36 hours.